 - The Central European University has created an online Medieval Manuscript Manual that aims to bridge the gap between specialist knowledge of medieval manuscripts and the "interested layperson."
 It lays out the different contexts of manuscript production, the production process itself, structure/organization of medieval books (which can differ substantially from modern print ones), and the illumination process -- with glossary and copious illustrations.

 - The best print resources are Raymond Clemens and Timothy Graham, Introduction to Manuscript Studies and Kathryn Kerby-Fulton, Maidie Hilmo, Linda Olson, Opening Up Middle English Manuscripts: Literary and Visual Approaches.
 These two books will provide the kind of background, detail, and sophisticated analysis that no website or online tutorial can handle.

 The Next Step: Editing

 A related area is editing and studying textual variants.
 For some Middle English texts (like Sir Gawain and the Green Knight), we only have one extant manuscript, making the editing process somewhat simpler.
 For others (like The Canterbury Tales and Piers Plowman), there are many, many manuscripts -- all bearing witness to different versions of the poem.
-One good place to get a taste for how to think about, study, and make meaning from these textual variants can be found on Harvard's METRO: Middle English Teaching Resources Online website.
-In the Chaucer section, their "Platform 3" is dedicated to textual editing as well as codicology and paleography.
+One good place to get a taste for how to think about, study, and make meaning from these textual variants can be found on Harvard's Geoffrey Chaucer Website; they have a whole section dedicated to textual editing as well as codicology and paleography.